2nd Class City

 - Watering Point, School Water, Electric (AVEC), Lanfill, VPSO/VPO, Volunteer Fire, Suicide Prevention, Roads, Bingo, Lodging, Building Rental, Equipment Rental

 - Savoonga's isolated location with no seaport and iced-in conditions during the winter means a dependence on air transport.
-The state-owned gravel airstrip is 4,400' long and 100' wide.
-Regular air service is available from Nome and Unalakleet.
+There is a state-owned gravel airstrip with regular air service is available from Nome and Unalakleet.
 There is no dock, and supplies are lightered from Nome or off-loaded on the beach.

 - State Ferry